MicroEJ/docs/glossary.rst

       MICROEJ VEE is an applications container.
 VEE stands for Virtual Execution Environment, and refers to the first implementation that embeds a virtual 32-bit processor, hence the term "Virtual".
 MICROEJ VEE runs on any OS/RTOS commonly used in embedded systems (FreeRTOS, QP/C, uc/OS, ThreadX, embOS, Mbed OS, Zephyr OS, VxWorks, PikeOS, Integrity, Linux, QNX, …) and can also run without RTOS (bare-metal) or proprietary RTOS.
 MICROEJ VEE includes the small MEJ32, along with a wide range of libraries (Add-On Libraries and Foundation Libraries).

    Virtual Device
       A Virtual Device is a software package that includes the simulation part of a Firmware: runtime, libraries and application(s).
 It can be run on any PC without the need of the SDK.
-In case a Multi-Sandbox Firmware, it is also used for developing a Sandboxed Application in the SDK.
+In case of a Multi-Sandbox Firmware, it is also used for developing a Sandboxed Application in the SDK.

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free